0chain/zwalletcli/README.md

 ## Züs Overview

 [Züs](https://zus.network/) is a high-performance cloud on a fast blockchain offering privacy and configurable uptime.
 It is an alternative to traditional cloud S3 and has shown better performance on a test network due to its parallel data architecture.
 The technology uses erasure code to distribute the data between data and parity servers.
-Züs storage is configurable to provide flexibility for IT managers to design for desired security and uptime, and can design a hybrid or a multi-cloud architecture with a few clicks using [Blimp's](https://blimp.software/) workflow, and can change redundancy and providers on the fly.
+Züs storage is configurable to provide flexibility for IT managers to design for desired security and uptime, can design a hybrid or a multi-cloud architecture with a few clicks using [Blimp's](https://blimp.software/) workflow, and can change redundancy and providers on the fly.

-For instance, the user can start with 10 data and 5 parity providers and, select where they are located globally, and later decide to add a provider on-the-fly to increase resilience, and performance or switch to a lower-cost provider.
+For instance, the user can start with 10 data and 5 parity providers and select where they are located globally, and later decide to add a provider on-the-fly to increase resilience, and performance or switch to a lower-cost provider.

 Users can also add their own servers to the network to operate in a hybrid cloud architecture.
 Such flexibility allows users to improve their regulatory obligations, content distribution, and security requirements with an authentic multi-cloud architecture.
 Users can also construct a private cloud with all their own servers rented across the globe to have better content distribution, a highly available network, higher performance, and lower cost.